 1. Wood, vinyl, and aluminum, oh my!

 Windows are manufactured in a variety of different materials such as wood, vinyl, and aluminum.
 There are even windows which are manufactured from a combination of these materials.
-The selection of a material will depend on a variety of factors such as type of construction (combustible or noncombustible), building height, guard requirements, proximity of windows to adjacent windows and doors, wind loads, etc.
+The selection of material will depend on a variety of factors such as type of construction (combustible or noncombustible), building height, guard requirements, the proximity of windows to adjacent windows and doors, wind loads, etc.

-Wood and vinyl windows are considered to be made of combustible materials and may not be allowed in noncombustible construction which would include residential buildings over four storeys.
+Wood and vinyl windows are considered to be made of combustible materials and may not be allowed in noncombustible construction which would include residential buildings over four stories.
 The Ontario Building Code (OBC) provides guidelines as to when combustible windows are allowed in noncombustible construction.

 It is important to know when windows are required to be designed as guards.
 An operational window located less than 1070 mm from the floor level and more than 1800 mm from the floor or ground on the other side of the window is to be designed as a guard in accordance with the OBC which means its opening has to be restricted to a maximum of 100 mm and must be able to resist lateral force.
 This requirement may also limit the possible selection of window materials.